MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 >[!IMPORTANT]
 >By default, Global Administrators do not have access to communication compliance features.
 To enable permissions for communication compliance features, see [Make communication compliance available in your organization](communication-compliance-configure.md#step-1-required-enable-permissions-for-communication-compliance).

-You can choose from the following policy templates in the Microsoft 365 compliance center:
+You can choose from the following policy templates in the Microsoft Purview portal:

 - **Monitor for inappropriate text**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect text in messages that may be considered inappropriate, abusive, or offensive.
 - **Monitor for inappropriate images**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect content that contains adult and racy images that may be considered as inappropriate in your organization.